 “These are the yummiest pumpkin seeds I have ever eaten!
 I left out the hot sauce so my kids would like them.
 I think I’d enjoy the extra heat, but my kids (and I) love them the way they are.
 The butter and sugars caramelize and make them extra crispy.
 Thanks for the amazing recipe!” – Kat

 Are These Too Spicy?

 These roasted pumpkin seeds have a bit of a kick to them, but not enough to deter kids.
 I made a batch a couple of days ago and my kids devoured them before I could take a picture!
-If you love spicy roasted pumpkin seeds, you’ll want to add a shake or two of extra Tabasco sauce than the recipe calls for, as this version falls on the milder side.
+If you love REALLY spicy pumpkin seeds, you’ll want to add a shake or two of extra Tabasco sauce than the recipe calls for, as this version falls on the milder side.

 How Can I Use Sweet and Spicy Pumpkin Seeds?

 There are so many ways to enjoy these sweet and spicy seeds!
 Here are a few ideas: